USEPA/Stormwater-Management-Model/README.md

 Introduction
 ------------
-This is the official SWMM source code repository maintained by US EPA ORD, NRMRL, Water Supply and Water Resources Division located in Cincinnati, Ohio.
+This is the open source SWMM source code repository maintained by Ingeniousware GmbH.

 SWMM is a dynamic hydrology-hydraulic water quality simulation model.
 It is used for single event or long-term (continuous) simulation of runoff quantity and quality from primarily urban areas.
 SWMM source code is written in the C Programming Language and released in the Public Domain.

-Find Out More
+The objectives of this project are:

+   Create a Visual Studio solution for SWMM
+   Add additional toolkit capabilities to the SWMM analysis engine Make easily accessible the SWMM functionalities to .Net developers through a wrapper written in c#

+Source
 -------------
-The source code distributed here is identical to the code found at the official [SWMM Website](http://www2.epa.gov/water-research/storm-water-management-model-swmm).
+This project has been forked from USEPA/Stormwater-Management-Model